ITV News: 2003–2006

+2006–2009

 On 16 January 2006, to reflect the launch of the new ITV logo, ITV News revamped with a teal-coloured look.
-The music was remixed to become slightly 'heavier', and new opening titles were made based around the famous Big Ben clock face (see right).
+The music (entitled "World Agenda") was remixed to become slightly 'heavier', and new opening titles were made based around the famous Big Ben clock face.
 A specially made VR view of the ITN atrium now adorned the "Theatre of News" screen (an earlier version had been used for ITV's Election 2005 a year previously).
 In November 2006, the teal-colours of the name-strap designs and other on-screen graphics – including the atrium design – were replaced with blue.
 The teal-coloured opening titles and stings remained unchanged.

 In April 2007 ITN announced that ITV had awarded it a 6-year contract to produce ITV News, at a cost of £250 million.
 However, ITN announced that the new budget meant it would have to cut staff despite already operating on a smaller budget than its two main rivals BBC News and Sky News.

 On 2 December 2007, ITV News and the ITV regional newsrooms switched from the traditional 4:3 format to 16:9 widescreen.